Electronic health record dashboards and clinical IT systems in use

 Real go-live impact

-EHR changes affect rooms, devices, and staff habits all at once
+EHR changes affect workflows, roles, and staff habits all at once

 A clean implementation is not just about the software being available.
-It is about whether printers, scanners, labels, room setup, and staff workflows are all ready together.
+It is about whether workflows, permissions, templates, interface timing, and staff expectations are all ready together.

 Post-cutover stability